typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   It can be used for functionality like auto-numbering.
   It is not populated if the transformation deals with a single document only.

+The `DocumentStructure` mixin provides additional methods as shortcuts for selecting content from the document:

+* `title: Option[SpanSequence]` provides the title of the document, either from the configuration header or the first header in the markup.
+It is empty when none of the two are defined.

+* `sections: Seq[SectionInfo]` provides the hierarchical structure of sections, obtained from the headers inside the document and their assigned levels.

 ### The DocumentTree Type